Tight lower bounds on the time it takes to generate a geometric phase: A Mandelstam-Tamm type estimate

 The map sending a qubit state onto its Bloch vector is a diffeomorphism from the projective Hilbert space onto the Bloch sphere.
 However, the map is not an isometry.
 Rather, the Fubini-Study metric pushed forward to the Bloch sphere equals a quarter of the spherical metric.
 Consequently, the Fubini-Study length of a curve on the Bloch sphere is half its spherical length.

 Consider the system studied in Section \ref{ML tightness}.
 We shall show that it also satisfies the inequality in \eqref{MTQSL}.
 Since the radius of the curve traced by the Bloch vector is $\sin\phi$, the Fubini-Study length of the curve is $\pi\sin\phi$.
-Also, by \eqref{tata}, the geometric phase is $\theta = \pi(1+\cos\phi)$.
-Thus,
+Also, according to \eqref{tata}, the geometric phase is $\gamma = \pi(1+\cos\phi)$.
+It follows that

-Since the Fubini-Study length is the smallest possible for a closed evolution with geometric phase $\theta$, the estimate \eqref{MTQSL} is saturated.
-Explicitly, $\Delta H=\Omega\sin\phi/2$ and, hence,
+Since the Fubini-Study length is the smallest possible for a closed evolution with geometric phase $\gamma$, the estimate \eqref{MTQSL} is saturated.
+Explicitly, $\Delta H=\Omega\sin\phi/2$ and hence